tsackton/taelgar/Campaigns/Dunmari Frontier/Session Notes/Session 84 (DuFr).md

 After this conversation, the party departs the guildhall, and returns to the ship to be ready to host [[Melindir]] and [[Elwis]] for dinner. [[Elwis]] is a painter from [[Orenlas]], and is in town to learn more about the magic inks used in tattoos here, after traveling around [[Green Sea]] for the past several years.
 She speaks with [[Delwath]] about [[Orenlas]], talking of the beauty of the forest, the grandeur of the ancient city of [[Erelion]], and the ancient feeling as if it were still the days of creation when Aldanor walked the earth.

 The next morning, [[Faldrak Bronzehammer]] arrives, ready to leave.
-He has traded for information about the Edge of Echoes from the [[Ancient and Honorable Guild of Philosophers]].
-He has learned that is in central [[Cymea]], on the Freccilia (FREH-chee-lah) River, just upstream from its confluence with the Ampogio (ahm-POH-joh) River.
+He has traded for information about the [[Edge of Echoes]] from the [[Ancient and Honorable Guild of Philosophers]].
+He has learned that is in central [[Cymea]], on the [[Freccilia]] (FREH-chee-lah) River, just upstream from its confluence with the [[Ampogio]] (ahm-POH-joh) River.
 Now, it is claimed by the locals simply to be a haunted cave system, but long ago it was a Drankorian forge, where the power of the elemental planes that leaks through here was harnessed to create magic.
 Faldrak, armed with this information, has packed his stuff already, assuming that the party will set out immediately.

-Although the party is not quite ready to leave right away, they agree to go to the Edge of Echoes, and to share 1/16 of the treasure they find there with Faldrak, in exchange for work on [[Seeker]]'s [[Glove of Crystalized Magic]] and on [[Vindristjarna]].
+Although the party is not quite ready to leave right away, they agree to go to the [[Edge of Echoes]], and to share 1/16 of the treasure they find there with Faldrak, in exchange for work on [[Seeker]]'s [[Glove of Crystalized Magic]] and on [[Vindristjarna]].
 Faldrak, for example, suggests some kind of fire-shooting cannon, and demostrates what he means by picking up his cane and releasing a blast of fire from it, saying, "like that, but bigger!"

 We end that afternoon, as Faldrak contacts a furniture maker friend he knows to get nice beds for [[Vindristjarna]], and the rest of the party disperses to the final tasks in [[Tollen]] before departing.